qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Work in progress ...
    Todo:
-   - finish up/test descramble for DDA and DDD
-   - Layer switching in descramble mode
+   - Layer switching in descramble mode on FUN layer
    - Add a descramble mode that uses standard Unicode layers.
-   - Work on FUN layer key in BASE layer to be one shot with exceptions for setting descramble.
+   - Work on FUN layer key in BASE layer to act as one-shot for F-keys.
-   - Change arrow cluster to make up-arrow and page up/down easier to combine, or add keys.